-Professor of Machine Learning and Computational Biology, University of Sheffield
+Visiting Professor of Machine Learning, University of Sheffield

-Neil's research interests are in in probabilistic models with applications in computational biology and personalized health, and in machine learning.
-He leads the ML@SITraN group, and is helping to develop an Open Data Science Initiative an approach to data science designed to address societal needs.
-His public interest articles are available through his Guardian contributor page.
+Neil's research interests are in probabilistic models with applications in computational biology, personalised health and developing economies.
+He led the ML@SITraN group, and helped to develop an Open Data Science Initiative an approach to data science designed to address societal needs.

 Neil completed his PhD at University of Cambridge’s Department of Computer Science and Technology in 2000.